 Here are some other holiday desserts you might like!

 Ridiculously Moist Christmas Cake Balls

-- 1 16.5 oz.
-Super Moist Yellow Cake Mix ((Use this if you can find it!))
+- 16.5 oz.
+Betty Crocker Super Moist Yellow Cake Mix (Or any cake mix)

-- Water ((According to cake mix))
+- Water (According to cake mix)

-- Eggs ((According to cake mix))
+- Eggs (According to cake mix)

-- Sprinkles of Choice
+- ¼ cup Sprinkles of Choice

 - *EZ Thin (*Optional but recommended!)

 - Bake cake mix according to instructions using just 2 tablespoons of butter.
 (Too much butter/oil will cause it took seep out of your cake balls later.)